DrAlexLiu/OctoPrint-PiNozCam/docs/runtime-release.md

 Before the first hybrid release:

-1. Keep exact PyPI requirements for CPU and AArch64 Vulkan; use PEP 508 GitHub direct references only for Rockchip and A733.
+1. Keep exact PyPI requirements for CPU and both Vulkan architectures; use PEP 508 GitHub direct references only for Rockchip and A733.
-2. Rename the current `pinozcam-runtime-jetson-orin` development package to `pinozcam-runtime-vulkan-aarch64` in the packager, setup selection, workflow, tests, and documentation.
+2. Keep the AArch64 Vulkan distribution named `pinozcam-runtime-gpu-aarch64`; the backend remains Vulkan and Jetson Orin is the first qualified device family.
-3. Fix the CPU and Vulkan platlib layout and add `auditwheel show` as a release gate.
+3. Keep native payloads in platlib and require `auditwheel show` as a release gate for every CPU and GPU Wheel.
-4. Add selection and checksum regression tests for all eight Wheels.
+4. Add selection and checksum regression tests for all nine Wheels.
 5. Update the README and maintainer release checklist.
 6. Perform clean tag-ZIP installs on every supported ABI/SoC.